fabianfassnacht/QGIS_Tutorial4/Tutorial_4_General_Tools.md

 ![Figure 5: Deactivating a layer](Fig5_Tut4.png)

+**Figure 5: Deactivating a layer**

 Shifting the satellite data on top of the vector layer did not really improve the visualization situation as now all spatial objects overlaping with the satellite raster data became invisible.
 So we will now try to find a solution in which both datasets are displayed at the same time with a minimum loss of information due to the overlapping.
 To do this, we first

 **rearrange the layer once more to have the satellite raster layer below the shapefile layer.
 Next we will right-click the “gis.osm landuse a free 1” layer and select “properties”.
-In the appearing properties window we select the “Style” tab.
+In the appearing properties window we select the “Symbology” tab.
 As shown in Figure 6, we will now change the “Layer transparency” option in the “Layer rendering” section from 0 to 50 and accept the new settings with pressing “Apply” and then “OK”.**

 ![Figure 6: Adapting the transparency settings of a layer](Fig6_Tut4.png)

+**Figure 6: Adapting the transparency settings of a layer**

 ![Figure 7: New visualization with the transparent Shapefile](Fig7_Tut4.png)

+**Figure 7: New visualization with the transparent Shapefile**

 As visible in Figure 7 the “gis.osm landuse a free 1” layer is now displayed transparently and both datasets can be seen at the same time.
 Transparency can be added to any dataset loaded in QGIS except using the same dialogue as just described.